-When developing a scheme of work:
+When adapting an existing scheme of work:

-- add timings for each section - consider which work is developmental, allowing learners to work together in ways that enhance the skills of all learners, and which work is individual, allowing you to assess their skills and provide feedback - you could include a note about the sort of output you would like your learners to produce in terms of language, e.g. oral, written, group/pair work, discussions, etc. You could highlight where exam questions from specimen and past papers fit into the scheme of work - encourage understanding of source material by making clear links to available material.
-You could identify source material that learners can use to develop AO4 skills and questions that would enable them to practise these - always check the URLs of recommended resources before using them with your learners.
-Web addresses can change, and you also need to know that what you are accessing is appropriate for your learners.
+- add timings for each section - you could include a note about the sort of output you would like your learners to produce in terms of language, e.g. oral, written, group/pair work, discussions, etc. - always check the URLs before using them with your learners; web addresses can change, and you also need to know that what you are accessing is appropriate for your learners.